jayyzzeezzy/todo-list/README.md

 - Dynamically create, edit, and delete todo items.
 - Allows you to group todos into a project.
 - View all todos in the home page.
-- Quickly display todos that are due on the same day/week with a click of a button.
+- Quickly display todos that are due on the current day/week with a click of a button.
 - Any changes made are saved to `localStorage`

 ## Built With